What is the research paper Results section and what does it do?

-One excellent option is to use a professional academic editing service such as Wordvice, including our paper editing service.
+One excellent option is to use a professional paper editing service such as Wordvice, including our paper editing service.
 With hundreds of qualified editors from dozens of scientific fields, Wordvice has helped thousands of authors revise their manuscripts and get accepted into their target journals.
 Read more about the proofreading and editing process before proceeding with getting academic editing services and manuscript editing services for your manuscript.

 As the representation of your study’s data output, the Results section presents the core information in your research paper.
 By writing with clarity and conciseness and by highlighting and explaining the crucial findings of your study, authors increase the impact and effectiveness of their research manuscripts.